- What is a Metric?

-If your Average Order Value or Sales Conversion Rates are growing, it means your customer funnel thus far is working to convert your audiences into customers.
+If your Average Order Value or Sales Conversion Rates are growing, it means your sales funnel thus far is working to convert your audiences into customers.
 If your Refund and Return Rate is growing, that may mean your products or service aren’t living up to your customers’ expectations.

-You’ve reached the bottom of your funnel, the loyalty phase.
+You’ve reached the bottom of your funnel, the customer loyalty phase.
 This is where your most loyal customers live.
 They’ve purchased from you more than once, and they keep coming back for more.

 By examining these metrics, you can understand how committed customers are to your business, your products and your brand.
 If all of these metrics are growing, you’ve successfully built a customer funnel.